James Paxton leads the way as the Dodgers shut out the lowly White Sox 3-0

 Chicago had a runner on second in the eighth when Paul DeJong flied out to the wall in center, ending the inning.

 The Dodgers played without outfielder Teoscar Hernández, who flew home to the Dominican Republic for a personal reason.
-Manager Dave Roberts said Hernández is expected to be back on Tuesday.
+Hernández is expected to rejoin the team on Tuesday, but Roberts said he planned to give him another day off.

 The White Sox lost for the fifth time in six games.
 At 21-59, they are off to the worst 80-game start in franchise history.
 They have scored one or fewer runs in 23 games, including 11 shutouts.

 Crochet was terrific once again, allowing five hits — all singles — in 5 2/3 scoreless innings.
-The left-hander struck out six and walked none.
+The left-hander struck out six and walked none, throwing 60 of his 91 pitches for strikes.

+''For the most part I felt like I was throwing non-competitive pitches early and it kind of led to my pitch count getting up there,'' Crochet said. ''I felt like I was commanding my stuff pretty well.
+I mixed in more sliders and changeups than I probably have in the past three outings so it was good.
+Having the whole mix rolling.''

 The 25-year-old Crochet is 5-2 with a 1.53 ERA in his last 11 starts.
 He could be a potential target for the Dodgers ahead of the July 30 trade deadline.